jhuggins/anti-racist-data/data/US-covid-cases-deaths-by-state-race/README.md

-# U.S. state-level cumulative COVID cases and deaths by race
+# U.S. state-level COVID cases and deaths by race

 ## Overview